 2. Different banners for different shoppers

 Your apparel brand may cater to different segments of audiences.
+To meet the needs of your diverse apparel audience, employing customer engagement software can be transformative.
 When you’re unsure of what to show where, A/B testing with banners comes in handy.

 And men’s apparel for men.

 90% of customers are willing to share behavioral data, like their online browsing habits, to provide a seamless shopping experience.
-By collecting information from new and returning website visitors, you can tailor every message and offer to make them more likely to purchase.
+Harnessing a customer engagement solution, you can capture insights from both new and returning visitors, refining messages and promotions for higher conversion rates.

 For Gap, this pop-up is the building block of personalization.
 They can use the data they collect to welcome new subscribers, send birthday messages and other personalized emails and offers.

 4. Personalized new arrivals

 Even if a product is brand new, not all your customers will care about it.
 That’s where customer engagement solutions step in.
 Base your recommendations on their previous purchase history or commonly viewed items instead.